Joint fight against antibiotic resistance

 Antibiotics only for true needs

 People should remember that antibiotics will not help in flus or common colds.
-The use of antibiotics for diseases where such medication is not efficient will increase the risk of antibiotic resistance and may hamper therapies if the patient is faced with a later serious disease.
+Useless or wrong use of antibiotics will increase the risk of antibiotic resistance and may make subsequent treatments more difficult.
 Antibiotics must never be bought without a prescription, even if they would be available, for example, in a tourist resort pharmacy.

 Industry, authorities and researcher working together